 From September 2010 World Rivers Review The world gets about 20% of its electricity from hydropower, but in Sub-Saharan Africa that number is 60% (excluding coal-heavy South Africa) – and many countries get more than 80% of their electricity from dams.
 Drought-caused blackouts are common, and expected to get worse with climate change.
 Hundreds more dams are being planned, many of them in already dangerously hydro-dependent regions.
 This map shows the current status of hydrodependency across the continent, and plots some key proposed dams in these places.
 Finally, we include some informat

 Will A River Still Run Through It?
 Around the world, climate change is melting glaciers that feed major rivers, contributing to drought-induced hydroelectricity blackouts, and threatening the water supply and river resources of billions of people.
 As major rivers worldwide experience dramatic changes in flow due to dams, their natural ability to adjust to and absorb disturbances decreases.
 Rather than being part of the solution, dirty dams are too often a big part of the problem.
-Here we present a few key climate change impacts that threaten the world’s rivers and the people who depend
+Here we present a some key climate change impacts that threaten the world’s rivers and the people who depend on

 Download our Google Earth Tour (What is this?)
 Sign the petition to stop the monstrous Belo Monte Dam now!
 International Rivers and Amazon Watch have partnered with actors Sigourney Weaver and Dira Paes to produce a new Google Earth tour and video called “Defending the Rivers of the Amazon.”
 The tour illustrates the impacts of diverting the mighty Xingu River, such as reducing access to water along a 100-km stretch called the "Big Bend," where two indigenous tribes have lived for generations.
 It animates the flooding associated with the dam, impacts on the region’s s